open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

  - On the OpenStack host, in your working copy of XOS, go to [xos/configurations/devel](https://github.com/open-cloud/xos/tree/master/xos/configurations/devel) and run `make`.
-This will create an XOS installation on that OpenStack host by installing prerequistes and creating and starting the XOS Docker containers.
+This will create an XOS installation on that OpenStack host by installing prerequisites and creating and starting the XOS Docker containers.

  - Navigate to `http://<ip_or_dns_name_of_host>:9999` and verify that you can